InfuseAI/primehub-site/docs/design/job-submission.md

 C |2 | lin | Pending

-The job B is blocked because no enough of gpu.
-The job C is blocked by job B because job is scheduled by FIFO.
+Job B is blocked because of no enough GPU.
+Job C is blocked by job B because the job is scheduled by FIFO.

 **Example 2**

-The same as example 1, there are three job submitted to the same group `phusers`.
+The same as example 1, there are three jobs submitted to the same group `phusers`.
 And the group setting is also

 - **User quota:** 4 gpu
 - **Group quota:** 4 gpu